Joel Cuevas

 Evolving Organizations

-Conway's Law states that "organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."
-Simply put, how teams communicate and collaborate directly influences the architecture of the systems they create.
+Conway's Law tells us that "organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations."
+In simpler terms, the way teams communicate and work together will shape the systems they build.

 Starting Simple